Pediatrics

 One of the hazards of the outdoors is insect bites or stings.
 These can be painful, cause allergic reactions, contain toxins or even transmit illnesses such as Lyme disease.
 There are several ways to protect kids against insect bites and stings, including:

-Use an insect repellent that contains 10 percent to 30 percent of the active ingredient DEET.
+• Use an insect repellent that contains 10% to 30% of the active ingredient DEET.
 Always check that you are using the appropriate amount of insect repellent based on age, and reapply it after swimming according to instructions.
 Do not use insect repellent with DEET for infants younger than two months old.

-Avoid wearing flowery clothing, bright colors, and perfumes as these can attract insects.
+• Avoid wearing flowery clothing, bright colors, and perfumes because these can attract insects.

-Many experts think that ticks need to be attached for at least 24 to 48 hours to cause tick-related illnesses such as Lyme disease.
-Subsequently, please check the kids for ticks every night to reduce the risk of getting Lyme disease or other tick-borne illnesses.
+• Many experts think that ticks need to be attached for at least 24 to 48 hours to cause tick-related illnesses such as Lyme disease.
+Check your kids for ticks every night to reduce the risk of getting Lyme disease or other tick-borne illnesses.

 Playing in the water can be a lot of fun for kids and families, but it’s also one of the most dangerous activities for children.
-Drowning is one of the leading causes of injury and death in the U.S.
+Drowning is one of the leading causes of injury and death in the United States.

 Children — particularly age five and younger — can be especially vulnerable.
 To keep your kids safe around water, follow these guidelines: